cran-task-views/Bayesian/Bayesian.md

     for thresholding methods.
 Although the original model is developed in the context of wavelets, this package is useful when researchers need to take advantage of possible sparsity in a parameter set.
+-   `r pkg("NetworkChange")` is an R package for change point analysis in longitudinal network data.
+It implements a hidden Markovmultilinear tensor regression model.
+Model diagnostic tools using marginal likelihoods and WAIC are provided.
+-   `r pkg("NGSSEML")` gives codes for formulating and specifying the non-Gaussian state-space models in the R language.
+    Inferences for the parameters of the model can be made under the classical and Bayesian.
+-   `r pkg("spTimer")` fits, spatially predict and temporally forecast large amounts of space-time data using Bayesian Gaussian Process Models, Bayesian Auto-Regressive (AR) Models, and Bayesian Gaussian Predictive Processes based AR Models.
+-   `r pkg("ssMousetrack")` estimates previously compiled
+    state-space modeling for mouse-tracking experiment using the `r pkg("rstan")` package, which provides the R interface to the Stan C++ library for Bayesian estimation.
+-   `r pkg("stochvol")` provides efficient algorithms for fully Bayesian estimation of stochastic volatility (SV) models.

 #### Other models